 There's a variety of transport in Vietnam.
-In addition to the usual buses and trains, expats will soon see that the locals love to travel on two wheels using motorcycles or bicycles.
+In addition to the usual buses and trains, expats will soon see that the locals love to travel on two wheels, using either motorcycles or bicycles.
 The roads in Vietnam’s cities tend to be congested and chaotic, though.
-Driving can be stressful and many expats prefer not to get behind the wheel themselves.
+Driving can be stressful, and many expats prefer not to get behind the wheel themselves.

 Public transport in Vietnam

-Intercity buses are commonly used to travel between major cities in Vietnam.
+Intercity buses are commonly used to travel between Vietnam's major cities.
 While most intercity buses are in good condition and are air-conditioned, using buses for long journeys is not always comfortable.
 The seats are designed for the smaller people of Vietnam, and taller Westerners often complain about the cramped conditions and lack of legroom.

 If passengers don't travel to the final destination on the intercity bus route, Vietnamese bus drivers have a habit of dropping the passenger off at the most convenient crossroad for the bus driver rather than at the bus terminal as most people would expect.

-The frequency of intercity buses in Vietnam varies according to the route and the bus company being used, but generally increases on busy routes and during peak time.
+The frequency of intercity buses in Vietnam varies according to the route and the bus company commuters are using, but generally increases on busy routes and during peak times.

 Although trains in Vietnam are a little more expensive than buses, they are definitely a more comfortable way to travel overland.

 The safest and most cost-effective way to purchase tickets is at the train station.
-On popular routes, however, the best seats in the air-conditioned carriages are purchased in advance by agents and resellers.
+On popular routes, however, the best seats in air-conditioned carriages are purchased in advance by agents and resellers.
 Therefore, when passengers arrive at the train station to be told that tickets are sold out, there are in fact usually more tickets available from other sources.

 Expats should try to purchase train tickets at least three days in advance to avoid disappointment and the hassle of dealing with agents and resellers.
-It is also worth remembering that train services will get busier during peak holiday season.
+It is also worth remembering that train services will get busier during the peak holiday season.